iampato/Taking-breaks/README.md

 COMMITS:

 1. the first one the user can change the delay time its not fixed two hours
-2. the user can chenge the number of loops
+2. the user can change the number of loops
 3. the user can change which url to visit but by default it will play odi-dance if the user does not change it